 File Your Beneficial Ownership Information Report

 Under the Corporate Transparency Act (CTA), most US businesses are required to file a Beneficial Ownership Information (BOI) report.
 As of January 1, 2024, new businesses have to file a BOI report with the Financial Crimes Enforcement Network, also known as FinCEN.
 This report is due within 30 days of formation and includes general information about your business, as well as personal information about the company’s beneficial owners and company applicants.
+Only for companies formed in 2024, FinCEN will accept reports up to 90 days after formation.
+The deadline resumes to the original 30 days for companies formed in 2025 or later.

 If your business was formed before January 1, 2024 you’re still required to file a BOI report, but you do not need to include information about your company applicants.
 You have until January 1, 2025 to file.